Shraddha2104/AI-Assignment-2/README.md

 ## Motivation
-Simply run by `gcc -o obj halma.cpp` typing and make sure to cross check the input files.
+Simply run by `g++ -o obj halma.cpp` and  `./obj` typing and make sure to cross check the input files.

 ## Game Images